franbueno/symfony-leadquizzes/README.md

 `mkdir -p config/jwt`

-`openssl genpkey -out var/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096`
+`openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096` (Use phrase `quiz` so you won't need to edit paramenters.yml)

-`openssl pkey -in var/jwt/private.pem -out var/jwt/public.pem -pubout`
+`openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout`

 We used LexikJWTAuthenticationBundle to provide JWT (Json Web Token) authentication for this Symfony API so we need to generate SSH keys.